This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Hockey Hall of Fame

-If you’re a hockey fan (or even if you aren’t), then you should definitely pay a visit to the Hockey Hall of Fame while you’re in town.
+For the hockey fan out there (or even if you aren’t), a visit to the Hockey Hall of Fame is a must while you’re in town!

 As you can probably guess, it’s full of all kinds of hockey memorabilia from across the world, which was super fun to look around.
-There are also loads of fun exhibits and interactive activities for kids (and big kids!) to try out, like the NHLPA Game Time where you can go head-to-head against animated versions of NHL legends in a model rink to see who comes out on top!
+There are also loads of fun exhibits and interactive activities for kids (and big kids!) to try out, like the NHLPA Game Time where we got to go head-to-head against animated versions of NHL legends in a model rink to see who comes out on top!

-Open from 10 am to 5 pm daily except for Christmas and New Year’s Day, this is also one of the cheapest things to do in Toronto at just $25 CAD per person.
+Open from 10 am to 5 pm daily except for Christmas and New Year’s Day, this is also one of the cheapest things to do in in the city at just $25 CAD per person.
 Discount tickets are available for youths (ages 4-13) at $15 CAD per person, and tickets for seniors over the age of 65 cost $20 CAD per person.

 3. Head up the CN Tower

 Naturally, the views from the CN Tower are absolutely amazing.
-You’ll find the main observation deck on the 33rd floor, and there’s also the Glass Floor deck which allows you to look down at the city below.
-You’ll be forgiven for feeling some nervousness as you walk across (or even sit down on) the glass floor, but it’s perfectly safe.
+The main observation deck on the 33rd floor is ideal for grabbing photos, and there’s also the Glass Floor deck, which offers a thrilling (and a little scary) look down at the city below!

-General admission for the main observation deck costs $43 CAD for adults and $30 CAD for seniors and children, and you’ll need to choose a time slot in advance.
+General admission for the main observation deck costs $43 CAD for adults and $30 CAD for seniors and children, but don’t forget to choose a time slot in advance.
+While you won’t catch us doing it, if taking thrills to the next level is your thing, you can also book the Edgewalk experience for around $200 CAD per person!

 Wandering around this historic building will definitely take you back in time and there are loads of interesting exhibits to check out.
 One exhibit that I didn’t think I’d like as much as I did was the eerie Dark Side of Toronto photo collection, which tells grim but fascinating stories of Toronto during its darker days, like during Prohibition, The Great Toronto Fire, and more!

 If you’re feeling a little hungry, then you’ve got a few juicy options to pick from!
 On select days between June and August, The Gardens of Casa Loma is open, which is an outdoor eatery with beautiful views overlooking Toronto.
-They serve a bunch of al fresco dining options, and I’d recommend grabbing a glass of wine and enjoying a nice lunch here!
-Reservations are highly recommended.
+Reservations are recommended, though!

 The Liberty Caffé is another nice on-site spot to drop in and grab a light bite to eat.
-Open daily from 10 am to 4 pm, you’ll need to have purchased admission to Casa Loma to stop by, but no reservations are required!
+You’ll need to have purchased admission to Casa Loma to stop by, but no reservations are required.

-Pro Tip: Queues here can get pretty long, especially during the summer, you can skip all this by booking in advance via Get Your Guide.
-We’re so glad we did as when we went, the queue looked at least 20 minutes long and we talked right past everybody!
+Pro Tip: Queues here can get pretty long, especially during the summer, you can skip all this by booking in advance via the website.
+We’re so glad we did, as when we went, the queue looked at least 20 minutes long and we walked right past everybody!

 Toronto’s Distillery District was once responsible for the production of over 2 million gallons of whiskey per year, but it became pretty run-down in the late 20th century.
 However, the 47 well-preserved Victorian buildings that made up the original distillery complex were identified as ripe for redevelopment, and since the 1990s, this district has blossomed into a pretty awesome part of the city.

-You could also grab a craft beer at the Mill Street Brewpub (where you’ll often find Daniel!), treat yourself to a decadent chocolate dessert at Cacao 70 (where you’ll find me!), or grab a pastry and coffee at the charming Brick Street Bakery.
+You could also grab a craft beer at the Mill Street Brewpub (where you’ll often find Daniel!), treat yourself to a decadent ice cream at Scooped (where you’ll find me!), or grab a pastry and coffee at the charming Brick Street Bakery.
 In fact, to be honest, there are just so many cool spots here that it’s hard to know where to start.

-If you want a little more guidance or are keen to learn more about the history of the Distillery District, this walking tour is also a great way to explore the area.
-Your guide will teach you all about the story of how the Distillery District came to be, and it’s a good way to get your bearings.
-The tour costs $24 CAD per person and lasts for around an hour.
+The tour costs just $24 CAD per person and lasts for around an hour.
 It ends in the Distillery District, so afterward you’re free to go and explore the area more by yourself.

 Why We Book Tours with Viator